-The AuditEndPoint command can be used by the Call Agent to find out the status of a given endpoint.
+The AuditEndPoint command can be used by the Media Gateway Controller to find out the status of a given endpoint.

-{ ReturnCode [, EndPointIdList] [, NumEndPoints] } | { ReturnCode [, RequestedEvents] [, DigitMap] [, SignalRequests] [, RequestIdentifier] [, NotifiedEntity] [, ConnectionIdentifiers] [, DetectEvents] [, ObservedEvents] [, EventStates] [, VersionSupported] [, ReasonCode [, MaxMGCPDatagram] [, Capabilities] } ← AuditEndPoint(EndpointId [, RequestedInfo] | { [, SpecificEndPointID] [, MaxEndPointIDs] })
+'''

+{ ReturnCode

+[, EndPointIdList]

+[, NumEndPoints] } |

+{ ReturnCode

+[.
+RequestedEvents]

+[, SignalRequests]

+[, RequestIdentifier]

+[, NotifiedEntity]

+[, ConnectionIdentifiers]

+[, DetectEvents]

+[, ObservedEvents]

+[.
+EventStates]

+[, MaxMGCPDatagram]

+[, Capabilities] }

+← AuditEndPoint(EndpointId

+[, RequestedInfo] |

+{ [, SpecificEndpointID]

+[, MaxEndpointIDs] } )

+'''

 The EndpointId identifies the endpoint that is being audited.
 The "any of" wildcard convention MUST NOT be used.
-An embedded client that receives an AuditEndPoint with the "any of" wildcard convention MUST return an error (the error returned SHOULD be error code 500 - the transaction could not be executed because the endpoint is unknown) in response.
+A gateway that receives an AuditEndPoint with the "any of" wildcard convention MUST return an error (error returned SHOULD be error code 500 - the transaction could not be executed because the endpoint is unknown) in response.

 The "all of" wildcard convention can be used to audit a group of endpoints.
 If this convention is used, the gateway MUST return the list of endpoint identifiers that match the wildcard in the EndPointIdList parameter, which is simply a list of SpecificEndpointIds - RequestedInfo MUST NOT be included in this case.
 MaxEndPointIDs is a numerical value that indicates the maximum number of EndpointIds to return.
 If additional endpoints exist, the NumEndPoints return parameter MUST be present and indicate the total number of endpoints that match the EndpointID specified.
-In order to retrieve the next block of EndpointIDs, the SpecificEndPointID is set to the value of the last endpoint returned in the previous EndPointIDList, and the command is issued.
+In order to retrieve the next block of EndpointIDs, the SpecificEndPointID is set to the value of the last endpoint returned in the previous EndpointIDList, and the command is issued.